 I'm Mickie.
 I run One Strong Southern Girl from Small Town, TN.
 I love what I do.
 I want you to remember me because I helped changed your life.

 Here’s your list of the best aerobic step designs for every woman’s home gym (and workouts) in 2022.
 These are the top aerobic stepper styles to not only add intensity to your home exercise but also the smartest steps to buy for safety and function.

-Before you buy an aerobic step you need to decide what size you’re going to need–a smaller circuit step or a full health club (aka gym-sized) aerobic step?
+Before you buy an aerobic step you need to decide what size you’re going to need–a smaller circuit step or a full health club (aka the Original) aerobic step?

 This chart breaks down the basic differences between the two styles.

 (HEALTH CLUB SIZE)

 After using an aerobic step in my home workouts for 20+ years, I don’t recommend circuit sized steps for home exercise because the function of these steps is too limited to be useful.

 While you might save money on the purchase, you severely limit the way you’ll be able to use your aerobic step by buying a circuit size and the trade off isn’t worth it.

 You will not be able to use a circuit step for exercises on your back.